Waiting for Bus 6

 Alex

 Regardless.
-It exists.
+We don't have the time to argue.
+These asides exist.
 Since Plato's time, characters talk to the audience.

 Blake